JaxForReal/jasm2/README.md

 # Jasm2
 Compiled with `rustc 1.11.0-nightly (51d2d3da8 2016-06-12)`

+## ToDo

+- [x] Branching Syntax
+- [x] How to handle nested functions and declarations?
+- [x] How to pass data to syscalls without hardcoded argument addresses?
+- [ ] Retrieve data at non-32bit addresses (between cells)
+- [ ] Consider using i32 instead of u32 for memory cells
+- [ ] Write tests
+- [ ] Fix enumarate() not working when building function_table and data operations
+- [x] Remove need for semicolons at end of lines
+- [ ] ASCII value types
+- [ ] New parser for a machine syntax that is easy to compile to (but less readable)

+# Language
 ## Values
 A value can be either an address or a number.
 ### Addresses